 PMD for use only outside the home

+Specialized evaluations required for the provision of new complex rehabilitation technology, such as power mobility and adaptive seating systems, require physical in-person presence of the rendering provider.

+Texas Medicaid will only reimburse for seating assessments, regardless of provider type, completed in-person.

 Note: Mobility aids that do not meet criteria for coverage through Title XIX Home Health Services may be considered for clients who are birth through 20 years of age through THSteps-CCP.

 Note: For clients 21 years of age or older, requests for mobility aids that do not meet the criteria through Title XIX Home Health Services may be considered under the Texas Medicaid Home Health - Durable Medical Equipment (DME) Exceptional Circumstances process.